 Kauri dieback disease is killing one of Aotearoa/New Zealand's taonga (treasures) - our unique kauri forests.
-But kauri will be saved ... with the help of people like you
+But kauri will be saved ... by people like you

-Keep a cleaning kit in your vehicle that includes brushes, an adequate supply of Sterigene (which is available from vet clinics), and plastic bags for bagging any gear that can't be cleaned on-site.
-To avoid spreading contaminated soil inside your vehicle, pack a second pair of footwear for the drive home.
+- 1 Keep a cleaning kit in your vehicle that includes brushes, an adequate supply of Sterigene, and plastic bags for bagging any gear that can't be cleaned on-site.
+To avoid spreading contaminated soil inside your vehicle, pack a second pair of footwear for the drive home. - Clean all soil off your footwear and other gear (including hiking poles, clothing and bags), every time you enter or leave an area with native trees.

-Carry a brush and disinfectant on your ride too.

-Clean all soil off your tyres, frame (including recesses), clothing, bag, accessories and footwear, every time you enter or leave an area with native trees, and as you enter a new catchment.
 This is to avoid introducing the disease to a new area, or moving it from an area where the disease is.
 A pinhead of soil is enough to spread the disease.
-Do not use water (including stream water) to clean gear, unless it will be captured in a sewer, for instance - the pathogen that causes dieback is a water mould, and is activated by water.
-Use disinfectant only after you have removed all the soil; spray it on all the areas that have come into contact with soil.
+Do not use water (including stream water) to clean, unless it will be captured in a sewer, for instance the pathogen that causes dieback is a water mould, and is activated by water. - 3 Use disinfectant only after you have removed all the soil.
+Spray it on all the areas that have come into contact with the ground. - If you are running, clean your gear before you do any stretching, so you don't risk injury by allowing yourself to cool down.
+Likewise, do your post-run stretches before the cleaning stations.
+Be prepared to encounter cleaning stations on route, and use them. - 5 Avoid going off track, and going near kauri unless the track is board-walked (a kauri's roots are extremely delicate, grow close to the surface, are susceptible to